What you need to know about SSL:

 What’s the difference?
 Standard SSL Certs do not have an underwritten warranty.
 Why?
 These certs are not for eCommerce sites, or sites that handle sensitive user data.
 Standard SSL Certs are for sites that need SSL to comply with Google SSL requirements and to aid in SEO Rankings.
 You an get Standard SSL Certs for just $5.95/mo on any MHS Hosting Plan.

 Anti-Spam Engine uses a GlobalSign DomainSSL to get the green padlock, the level of certificate costs only $109.45/yr and comes with a $10,000 GlobalSign Underwritten Warranty.
 DomainSSL certs are geared toward eCommerce websites producing less than $100,000 in online annual sales.

 How to Get a SSL Certificate?

-If you’re just running a regular WordPress site and aren’t handling any super sensitive information (like credit cards), you can get a free SSL certificate from us for just $5.95/mo.
+If you’re just running a regular WordPress site and aren’t handling any super sensitive information (like credit cards), you can get a SSL certificate from us for just $5.95/mo.

 Wrapping Things Up

 Because of how Google is pushing SSL, it’s not something you can ignore.
 Right now, you’ve got the carrot of improved search rankings.
 But Google is showing they’re not afraid to use Google Chrome to “punish” sites who don’t move to SSL.
 Given that you can now get an inexpensive SSL certificate from HostUtopia, there’s no reason not to protect your visitors’ connections and boost your search engine rankings in the process.